Breakfast Recipes

 Storage and Reheating

 Store leftover pancakes in an airtight container in the refrigerator for up to 3 days.
-They can also be frozen for up to 2 months.
-To reheat, simply warm them in a toaster or microwave until heated through.
+To reheat, place them in a toaster or microwave until warmed through.
+Sourdough pancakes can be frozen for up to a month; just separate layers with parchment paper.

 Cooking Mistakes